Blog

 Does plummark help with international filings?

-Do I need a separate trade mark for each country?
+Do I need separate protection for each country?

 Get Started with International Trade Mark Protection

-Trade mark rights are protected on a country-by-country basis.
-If you register a trade mark in one country, that protection generally does not extend beyond its borders.
-As your business grows and enters new markets, securing international protection for your brand can become an important consideration.
+Trade mark rights are protected on a country-by-country basis registration in Australia, New Zealand or the UK does not automatically protect you overseas.
+As your business grows and enters new markets, securing international protection can help safeguard your brand and strengthen your global strategy.

-There is no such thing as a single “global trade mark.”
-To protect your brand overseas, you usually need to apply for trade mark registration in each country or region where you plan to operate, manufacture, or sell your products or services.
+There is no such thing as a single “global trade mark”.
+If you want to protect your brand overseas, you must apply for trade mark registration in each country or region where you operate, manufacture or sell products.

 The Madrid Protocol